-Agribusiness in Brazil continues to grow: let's find out the numbers of this sector and what opportunities can be exploited for Italian companies that want to export to Brazil in this dedicated article.
+Agribusiness in Brazil continues to grow: let's discover the numbers of this sector and what opportunities can be exploited by Italian companies wanting to export to Brazil in this dedicated article.

-With its 90 million hectares of fertile land and with about 13% of all the drinking water on the planet, Brazil is the largest source of food resources on the planet.
-The country is known to be the largest exporter of coffee, soybeans, meat, and orange juice, and the sector corresponds to 37% of Brazil's exports and 27% of gross domestic product; forecasts say the sector will grow by 40% in the next 10 years.
+With its 90 million hectares of fertile land and approximately 13% of the world’s total supply of drinking water, Brazil is the world’s largest source of food resources.
+The country is known to be the largest exporter of coffee, soybeans, meat, and orange juice, and the sector accounts for 37% of Brazilian exports and 27% of gross domestic product; forecasts indicate that the sector will grow by 40% over the next 10 years.

-These impressive numbers have naturally attracted and will continue to attract the attention of foreign investors especially in those industries that are corollary to the agricultural industry.
+These impressive numbers have and will continue to attract the attention of foreign investors, especially in industries that support the agricultural industry.

-Particular attention should be paid to agricultural mechanics, which in addition to tractors includes harvesting machines, threshing machines, sprayers, but also machines for processing products.
-It is obvious to think that in order to fuel the expected growth Brazil will need to improve product quantity and quality, and this can only be achieved by implementing those technological advances that are characteristic of the most advanced agricultures such as European and U.S. agriculture.
+Agricultural machinery deserves particular attention.
+In addition to tractors, this includes harvesting machines, threshers, sprayers, and also machines for product processing.
+It is obvious to consider that to support the projected growth, Brazil will need to improve the quantity and quality of its products.
+This can only be achieved by implementing those technological advancements characteristic of more advanced agricultural sectors, such as those in Europe and the United States.

-In particular, it is interesting to note that in the agricultural machinery sector, Abimaq (an association that groups manufacturers of agricultural machinery) estimated the total value of the sector at about 3.8 billion euros in 2011, an increase of 10% over the previous year, compared with an increase in the country's GDP of about 7.8%.
+It is particularly interesting to note that in the agricultural machinery sector, Abimaq (an association representing agricultural machinery manufacturers) estimated the sector’s total value at approximately 3.8 billion euros in 2011, representing a 101% increase compared to the previous year, while the country’s GDP grew by approximately 7.81%.

 Andrea Arsani